-Our Equestrian Academy programme caters to riders of all levels and abilities, from beginners through to New Zealand representatives and National Champions.
+As one of the leading equestrian boarding schools NZ, our Equestrian Academy programme caters to riders of all levels and abilities, from beginners through to New Zealand representatives and National Champions.
 Our Equestrian Academy has qualified resident and outside/visiting coaches on-site daily to give students the best opportunity to succeed in their chosen discipline or recreational goals.
 Our coaching staff train and support our girls in horse care and management with the expectation that they are completely responsible for their horse’s wellbeing.
 This includes stable management, feeding programmes, tack fitting, health and soundness.
-Each of our riders has a personalised training programme that is constructed in consultation with their coach/mentor.
-This includes goal setting, fitness and strength, riding skills, offsite experiences and competitions.
+Each of our riders has a personalised training programme that is constructed in consultation with their coach/mentor and includes goal setting, fitness and strength, riding skills, offsite experiences and competitions.

 Our horse truck travels throughout the North Island and is out each weekend of term time.
 We travel to shows, events, training days, beach and farm rides.